 As for the best times of year to visit Sumidero Canyon, it depends.
 In the winter months (November through February), the landscape is not as lush as it is in the spring or summer.
 There’s also less water, so the waterfalls are not quite as impressive.

-In the summer months, the landscapes are much more green and there’s more water, but it’s also a lot hotter.
-Rainy season (between June and October) brings gushing waterfalls and is a great time of year to visit all in all, in spite of the heat.
+In the summer months, the landscapes are much more green, and there’s more water, but it’s also a lot hotter.
+The rainy season (between June and October) brings gushing waterfalls and is a great time of year to visit all in all, in spite of the heat.

 How to get to Sumidero Canyon

 One of the most important parts of visiting Sumidero Canyon is knowing how to get there.
 The canyon is situated just 20 kilometers (12.4 miles) from Tuxtla Gutierrez (on the way to San Cristobal) and 76 km (47 miles) from San Cristobal, so regular transport between the two cities and the national park is easy to come by.

 From Tuxtla Gutierrez

 You have several options for getting from Tuxtla Gutierrez to the Sumidero Canyon.

 BY CAR – If you are planning on renting a car for your trip around Chiapas, the best thing to do would be to visit Sumidero Canyon on your way to San Cristobal de las Casas from Tuxtla International Airport.
 The canyon is located right between Tuxtla Gutierrez and San Cristobal.
 You will have to drive along Highway 190.